-Montepio Holding, SGPS, S.A. is a holding company, with a 100 per cent. stake in Montepio Investimento S.A., Montepio Crédito, Instituição Financeira de Crédito, S.A., SSAGIncentive, Sociedade de Serviços Auxiliares e de Gestão de Imóveis, S.A., and an 80.2 per cent. stake of voting rights in Finibanco Angola, S.A. (which sale should be completed in 2023).
+Montepio Holding, SGPS, S.A. is a holding company, with a 100 per cent. stake in Montepio Crédito, Instituição Financeira de Crédito, S.A., SSAGIncentive and Sociedade de Serviços Auxiliares e de Gestão de Imóveis, S.A..
 Until 30 December 2021, Montepio Holding, SGPS, S.A. also held 100 per cent. of the capital and voting rights of Montepio Valor - SGOIC, S.A., which were sold to Montepio Geral Associação Mutualista.
-This simplified the corporate structure of Banco Montepio Group.
+This sale simplified the corporate structure of Banco Montepio Group.